thecodingdog/tdd-todo-list/README.md

 ## Bonus

 Currently the TODOs will disappear whenever the application is restarted.
 We can however, save the the TODOs array to a JSON file and load it again whenever the application starts.
 Find out how to do this and do it.
+//fs.writeFile to save it
+//fs.open to open it next day?

+OR why not just use this?
+var listValues = ['taco', 'burrito', { name: 'Brian' }];
+localStorage.myList = JSON.stringify(listValues);
+var listValues = JSON.parse(localStorage.myList);
 _**hint:** check the Node.js documentation for 'fs'_

 ---